tinymce/tinymce-docs/plugins/tabfocus.md

 ### Options

 This setting affects the execution of the `tabfocus` plugin.
-This setting can be used to change the focus behaviour of the editor when the tab key has been pressed inside the editable area.
+This setting can be used to change the focus behavior of the editor when the tab key has been pressed inside the editable area.

 ### `tabfocus_elements`